AriatheAlian/AriatheAlian/README.md

 ## Hi there 👋

 Tird of pretending human.
-Here i'll share some alien thing.
+Here i'll share some alien things.

 Don't ask me anything.
 I don't give a fucking! shit! about what you want to know!!